 Alongside piano I also learned to play electric and acoustic guitar.
 In my lessons I was introduced the wonderful (and initially, terrifying) world of improvising.
 Suddenly music theory had a use – I couldn’t get enough of it!
 It was at this stage that I started to see music from a creative standpoint and began to compose songs and instrumental pieces.

 More recently I have taken lessons with renowned pianist, pedagogue and Feldenkrais practitioner Alan Fraser.
 Both taking lessons with him and observing him teach others has had a profound impact on my own playing and teaching.

 In addition to piano, keyboard and guitar, I sing and have had a brief foray into the world of drumming (which is temporarily on hold, but something I plan on picking up again later).
-I also strongly believe that a teacher should always be developing themselves in many different areas; as such I’m currently learning German (which I speak conversationally); Ukrainian (in which I’m a beginner); and I’m constantly refining my knowledge about the learning process.
+I also strongly believe that a teacher should always be developing themselves in many different areas; as such I’m currently learning German (which I speak conversationally); Ukrainian (in which I’m reasonably fluent); and I’m constantly refining my knowledge about the learning process.

 For more information about me, or to listen to my music please visit my other website nickowenpetch.co.uk